Code-Institute-Submissions/med_app_trial/README.md

 [JQuery](https://jquery.com)
-...I used jquery  for the following functions:
+- I used jquery  for the following functions:
 1. sidebar nav which is collapsible
 2. 'hide'and 'show' function to hide and display medication list onclick
 3. 'datepicker' for the pop up calendar